Fight for Your Holiness with Daily Devotionals

 I’ve written a post dedicated to using audio Bibles in your quiet time.
 Listening to the Word impacts you in a different way than simply reading.
-Use YouVersion’s free ones, buy one, or sign up with the Dwell app membership.
+Use YouVersion’s free ones or sign up with the Dwell app membership.

 III.
 Notebook, journal, & study guide